Tasks & @task Decorator¶

 logger.info(f"Scheduled email job: {job_id}")

-parameter defaults to global settings, no need to pass it everywhere.delay
+backendparameter defaults to global settings, no need to pass it everywhere.delay,priority,depends_on, andrepeat_everycover most scheduling needs.- The helper returns the

-, so you can track or cancel it later.
+job_id, so you can track or cancel it later.

 3. Advanced Features¶